 Most suits aren’t vegan.
 The most common suit fabrics are made from wool, which of course is not vegan.
-Cashmere (from goats) and Silk (from silkworms) are two more non-vegan fabrics that are often chosen for suits.
+Cashmere (from goats) and silk (from silkworms) are two more non-vegan fabrics that are often chosen for suits.
 Many suits are made from blended fabrics, like 50 percent wool and 50 percent cotton.

 The majority of inventory carried by retailers won’t be vegan.
 Fortunately, most retailers will offer at least a few suits made from vegan fabrics.

 The trouble is that you’re usually limited to stock on hand.
-You’ll likely find a dauntingly limited selection when seeking out a suit made from vegan fabric that’s also in your size.
+You’ll likely find a dauntingly limited selection when seeking out a suit made from vegan fabric that’s in your size.

 Custom-Tailored Vegan Suits

-Many Southeast Asian countries including Thailand and Vietnam have scores of tailors who specialize in custom-sewn suits.
-You can buy tailored in Thailand at a very reasonable price.
-They can actually cost less than a nice off-the-rack suit sold in the United States.
+Many Southeast Asian countries including Thailand and Vietnam have hundreds of tailor shops that specialize in custom-sewn suits.
+You can buy tailored menswear in Thailand at a very reasonable price.
+They can actually cost less than a nice off-the-rack suit sold in Western nations.
 Most of these tailors will ship to your home country so you don’t have to lug your suit home with you.

-The only problem is you’ll need to know something about fashion if you have your suit made to order.
+The only remaining difficulty is that you’ll need to know something about fashion if you have your suit made to order.
 When you buy your suit off the rack, they’ll stock mainly the designs that are currently in style.
 At a tailor in Bangkok, you’re on your own.
-That gives you the freedom to get something really special, but only if you’re knowledgeable about what you really want.
+That gives you the freedom to choose something really special, but only if you’re knowledgeable about what you really want.

 If you have it in you to choose your own suit, the best place to start is the superb GQ’s Guide to Suits.
 I consider list-based articles obnoxious, but here’s a rare exception: Man of Many’s guide to the 16 most popular suit styles will acquaint you with the classic menswear designs.

-Suits are nearly always worn with ties, which provide yet another challenge since most ties are made of silk.
+Suits are nearly always worn with ties, which creates yet another challenge since most ties are made of silk.
 But this is a comparatively trivial inconvenience when set against the difficulty of finding a nice vegan suit.